TACC/benchpro/README.md

-# BenchTool-package
+# BenchPRO-package
-BenchTool is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.
+BenchPRO is a framework to automate and standardize application compilation, benchmarking and result collection on large scale HPC systems.

 ## Site Installation

-BenchTool is installed as a Python3 package.
-By default the installation base directory is `/scratch1/hpc_tools/benchtool`, this can be changed by modifying `SITE_PATH` in install.sh.
+BenchPRO is installed as a Python3 package.
+By default the installation base directory is `/scratch1/hpc_tools/benchpro`, this can be changed by modifying `SITE_PATH` in install.sh.

 1 Load system Python3 module